deepset-ai/haystack-integrations/integrations/apify.md

 def dataset_mapping_function(dataset_item: dict) -> Document:
-    """Convert Apify dataset item to Haystack Document
+    """Convert an Apify dataset item to a Haystack Document

-    The Website Content Crawler Actor returns a dataset with the following output fields:
+   Website Content Crawler returns a dataset with the following output fields:
     {
         "url": "https://haystack.deepset.ai",
         "text": "Haystack is an open-source framework for building production-ready LLM applications",